witnik/dlFinalProject/README.md

 Directly run through the ‘Sandwich_Transformer’ notebook to train the transformer model and using ‘eval’ notebook to get the final results.

 reference:
+SmileEnumerator is from [SMILES-enumeration](https://github.com/EBjerrum/SMILES-enumeration) by E. J. Bjerrum.
+We modeled pytorch's implementation of transformer to implement our own Sandwich Transformer

 https://github.com/EBjerrum/SMILES-enumeration
 https://pytorch.org/docs/stable/_modules/torch/nn/modules/transformer.html#Transformer